Great cars, sausages, and Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?

 Products with a designation of origin that says “Made in Germany” are known for having excellent quality.
 Many German brands like Adidas, Siemens, Bosch, DHL, Hugo Boss, and Jägermeister are famous worldwide.
 But car brands are probably the most prominent companies in Germany.

 What is Germany famous for?
 Cars, quality cars!
-Audi, BMW, Mercedes, Porsche, and Volkswagen are not only very popular in Germany but also in Europe and the rest of the world.
+Audi, BMW, Mercedes, Porsche, and Volkswagen are very popular in Germany and Europe, and the rest of the world.
 The cars and also these brands are very well known.
 The auto industry is the most significant symbol of the German economy!

-Worldwide, German cars are viewed as reliable, enduring, safe, and built with really high quality.
-German engineers made a significant milestone, and brands are still bearing their name.
+Worldwide, German cars are considered reliable, enduring, safe, and built with high quality.
+German engineers made a significant milestone, and brands still bear their name.

-While driving with sporty cars on the Autobahn is fun, there is something also famous but and sporty in Germany – Football.
+While driving sporty cars on the Autobahn is fun, there is something also famous but sporty in Germany – Football.

 It’s worth visiting a brewery in Germany; you’ll find them everywhere.
-It’s an exciting experience, and there are lots to learn about brewing beer, particularly if you love beer!
+It’s an exciting experience, and there is much to learn about brewing beer, particularly if you love it!

 Manuel Brandt is a young traveler and Entrepreneur from Germany.
-With 19, he decided to start traveling the world without any fixed plan.
+At 19, he started traveling the world without any fixed plan.
 One year later, he started his first company, including projects like a marketing agency, Daily Travel Stories, and more.

 Pin it for later